 5% OFF your travel insurance

-Travel insurance companies covering COVID-19
+Full list of travel insurance covering COVID-19

 These are the best COVID travel insurance companies in 2021:

-1. Heymondo, the best COVID travel insurance in 2021
+1. Heymondo, the best COVID travel insurance

 Heymondo is one of the best travel insurances for COVID, thanks to its customizable policies.
 Plus, all the plan options cover medical assistance for coronavirus, including COVID testing.